tedneward/ProfBlog/content/patterns/structural/Interceptor/index.md

 description=Provide additional functionality to an existing component by "intercepting" a request to the component and either replacing or supplementing the component's behavior.
 ~~~~~~

 *tl;dr* Interceptors were popular particularly in distributed systems (CORBA, EJB, DCOM) providing transactional capabilities: an interceptor would begin a transaction, allow the component to carry out its work (usually involving some work against a database), and then commit, abort, or roll back the transaction based on the results of the component's behavior.
-This concept generalizes well across a variety of different systems, however, and was captured as a pattern in *Pattern-Oriented Software Application, Vol 2*.
+This concept generalizes well across a variety of different systems, however, and was captured as a pattern in POSA2.

 <!--more-->